-Net change in fund balances - total governmental funds (page 29) \$ (4,217,333) Governmental funds report capital outlay as expenditures.
-However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlay exceeded depreciation expense.
-Capital outlay\$ 6,780,121Depreciation expense(3,260,523) 3,519,598 The net effect of transactions involving capital assets (i.e., sales, trade-ins, donations, and transfers) is to decrease net position.
-(1,151,353) Revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
-261,365 The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-Neither transaction, however, has any effect on net position.
-Also, governmental funds report the effect of bond premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
-This amount is the net effect of these differences in the treatment of long-term debt and related items.
-Principal repayments on capital lease 16,835 Principal repayments on long-term bonded debt 1,440,000 m 1,456,835 Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.Accrued compensated absences payable(106,342) 5,533Accrued interest payable5,533 (107,866) Net pension asset3,129,439 Accrued contract payable(60,000)Amortization of bond premium47,834 2,908,598 Change in net position of governmental activities (page 27) \$ 2,777,710
+Net change in fund balances - total governmental funds (page 31) \$ (1,228,115) Governmental funds report capital outlay as expenditures.
+Howe Statement of Activities the cost of those assets is allocated ove useful lives and reported as depreciation expense.
+This is the capital outlay exceeded depreciation expense. er their estimated amount by which Capital outlay Depreciation expense \$ 4,906,835 (3,537,217) 1,369,618 The net effect of transactions involving capital assets (i.e., sales, trade-ins, donations, and transfers) is to decrease n et position.
+(1,007,616) Revenues in the Statement of Activities that do not provide curren nt financial resources are not reported as revenues in the funds.
+76,784 The issuance of long-term debt (e.g., bonds, leases) provides currer resources to governmental funds, while the repayment of the p debt consumes the current financial resources of governmenta transaction, however, has any effect on net position.
+Also, gov report the effect of bond premiums, discounts, and similar iter debt is first issued, whereas these amounts are deferred and a Statement of Activities.
+This amount is the net effect of these of treatment of long-term debt and related items.
+Proceeds from bonds issued Plus bond premium Deferred charge on refunding Payments to refunded bond escrow agent Principal repayments on capital lease Principal repayments on long-term bonded debt principal of long-term al funds.
+Neither ernmental funds ns when mortized in the 1,338,892 Some expenses reported in the Statement of Activities do not requ current financial resources and therefore are not reported as a governmental funds.
+Accrued compensated absences payable Accrued interest payable Net other postemployment benefit obligations Net pension liability Amortization of deferred charge on refunding expenditures in 26,275 35,098 (64,217) (4,201,195) (3,598) (4.122.007) Amortization of bond premium 74,650 (4,132,987) Change in net position of governmental activities (page 29) \$ (3,583,424)